tuxsy/hadoop-hive-docker/README.md

 ## Credits

 This repository was compiled by [Bruno Anglés](https://github.com/tuxsy).
 The instructions on how to deploy a Hadoop + Hive environment with Docker containers were based on an article by [Hrishi Shirodkar](https://hshirodkar.medium.com/)  published on Medium.
-You can find the original article [here](https://hshirodkar.medium.com/apache-hive-on-docker-4d7280ac6f8e)).
-Thank you [Author's Name] for sharing your knowledge and making this project possible!
+You can find the original article [here](https://hshirodkar.medium.com/apache-hive-on-docker-4d7280ac6f8e).
+Thank you [Hrishi Shirodkar] for sharing your knowledge and making this project possible!

 This set up has been tested on a Macbook Pro with an M2 chip.
 The Docker Desktop version used was 4.19.0 (106363).